DIGITALDJZ/Weather/README.md

 The best weather App

-I used in the application Pod's
+I used in the application Pod's.

 To open the project Weather.xcworkspace